SusanDoggie/Doggie/README.md

 Doggie is a foundational library for Apple's swift.
 It includes mathematics, accelerate, signal processing and graphic functions.

+## Playgrounds

+Check out the Doggie.xcworkspace and build the project.
+It's suggested building in Release mode for the performance.

 ## Features

 - atomic operation, async task and actor